VOICE OF CUSTOMER. INDUSTRY TRENDS. NETWORKING ELEVATED.

 Located in the Cascades Atrium

 The Falls Bar & Lounge is the signature bar and lounge with a tapas-style menu that contains cool champagne, signature cocktails, excellent wines, and bottled beer of many a brand.
 Its leisurely setting comes with complimentary Wi-Fi access for those of you interested in business and casual use of the web.
 In addition, The Falls also serves coffee and dessert to complete your morning, afternoon, evening, and night.
-Stax

-Located on the Delta Island
+American Dress code: Casual Located on the Delta Island

 Stax is a create-your-own burger/sandwich fantasy restaurant where all your handheld bread-contained dreams come true.
 Everything from contents, condiments, size, and sides are all yours to pick and choose along this riverside burger palace.
-Bravo Gelato

-Located in Garden Conservatory Atrium
+Dessert Dress code: Casual Located in Garden Conservatory Atrium

 Excellent Italian Gelato to satisfy that not-so-subtle need for something sweet.
 Every flavor from chocolate to avocado and even Amaretto is easily found at the Magnolia entrance to the Garden Conservatory Atrium.
-Delta Delight

-Located in the Delta Atrium
+Dessert Dress code: Casual Located in the Delta Atrium

 Heap your favorite toppings upon a selection of frozen yogurt to make your own delicious frozen mountain, without a doubt, a worthwhile excursion.